dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 Open `tinyxml2.cpp` (or `xmltest.cpp`) and look for the relevant functions for loading a file for parsing (or parsing a char array into an XML object).
-We'll want to instantiate the most high-level object and pass fuzz input to it, which we will get from the file whose name is accessible to the harness as argv[1].
+We'll want to instantiate the most high-level object and pass fuzz input to it.
+In this case we will be supplying input from a file whose name we supply on the command line.
+We do this for convenience, even though when you're writing the harness you have full control over how input gets passed to the target.
+For this lab we'll get input from a file whose name will be passed into the harness as argv[1].

-Optionally, you should print the object out or somehow confirm that the library successfully parsed the content you passed to it.
-This library provides functionality to print out XML objects, but you should at least return 0 on a successful parse and something else if something went wrong.
+Ideally, you should print the object out or somehow confirm that the library successfully parsed the content you passed to it.
+This provides two benefits: the first is that it confirms your code works, and the second is that the printing functionality of the target will get tested for bugs.
+This library provides functionality to print out XML objects, which you should use to ensure a successful parse and see if something went wrong.

+The first exercise will be for you to fill in the code sample below to implement the harness we just discussed by writing code to do what the comments are asking for.
+To test your code, continue to the next section.

 ```
 // harness.cpp